 Minerva Cuevas is a Mexican conceptual artist, who believes that art is totally connected to social change.
-She creates site-specific paintings, murals, wall art, sculptures, installations, video and interactive art, that function as social protest, is primarily rooted to Mexico and social justice.
+She creates site-specific paintings, murals, wall art, sculptures, installations, video and interactive art.
+Her work, functioning as social protest, is primarily rooted to Mexico and social justice.
 Her art explores the practices of global capitalism which emerged as a result of the earlier histories of colonialism.

 Cuevas was born in Mexico City, and from 1993 to 1997 she attended the National School of Plastic Arts, which is part of the National Autonomous University of Mexico (UNAM).
 In 1998, she established her non-profit Major Vida Corporation (Better Life Corporation) in Mexico City to help people.
 The MVC would offer free services or products, such as subway tickets or barcode stickers to reduce the price of grocery store goods.
 Art world iterations of Major Vida Corporation have appeared at museums in Mexico, Belgium, and Germany.
 One example, which occurred at the Museo Tamayo in Mexico City, had MVC make student ID cards for everyone – student or not – to allow visitors to enter the museum as students for free.